zing-rsa/thread-tokens/README.md

 This is a collection of scripts which faciliate capped and immutable token minting without the need for timelocking the minting policy.

-### Features
+### Goals
 - no timelocking
     - the policy is not required to be timelocked because tokens are instead tied to long lasting state(utxos) on chain
 - parallel minting
     - multiple thread tokens allow multiple mints per block
-- incremented token names
+- token name governed onchain
-    - token name incremements are governed by onchain logic
+    - token name increments are governed by onchain logic

 ## Approach